JuliaParallel/DistributedArrays.jl/docs/src/index.md

 `context_local_storage()` returns the dictionary associated with the context.

 NOTE: Implicitly defined contexts, i.e., `spmd` calls without specifying a `context` create a context which live only for the duration of the call.
-Explictly created context objects can be released early by calling `close(ctxt::SPMDContext)`.
+Explicitly created context objects can be released early by calling `close(ctxt::SPMDContext)`.
 This will release the local storage dictionaries on all participating `pids`.
 Else they will be released when the context object is gc'ed on the node that created it.